speculatrix/tvh_epg/README.md

 ### TBD

+* make channel link generate an m3u with the auth token
 * analyse the EPG data for a specific channel
 * create a proper now/next view timeline
 * start to use /var/lib/tvh_epg for settings and caches etc
 * implement user definable settings
 * save a cache of channel information
+* make display more attractive
+* add feature to hover mouse for more information
+* get the channel icons
+* add a filter feature, to exclude or only include channels

 ### Done - in reverse order